Harris to meet Ghana's president as she begins Africa trip | Law-Order

 - Ghana

-US Vice President Kamala Harris will meet on Monday with Ghanaian President Nana Akufo-Addo, a show of support for the West African leader who is facing rising discontent over inflation and fresh concerns about regional security.
+US Vice President Kamala Harris will meet on Monday with Ghanaian President Nana Akufo-Addo in a show of support for the West African leader, who's facing rising discontent over inflation and fresh concerns about regional security.

 Harris is just beginning a weeklong trip to the continent that will also take her to Tanzania and Zambia, part of a concerted effort to broaden US outreach at a time when China and Russia have entrenched interests of their own in Africa.

+Harris will announce USD 139 million in US assistance for Ghana, according to her office.
+Some of that money will require congressional approval, which could prove difficult amid sharp partisan differences over the federal budget.
+The Treasury Department also plans to dispatch an adviser to Accra to help manage the country's burdensome debt.

+Other programmes are intended to reduce child labour, improve weather forecasting, support local musicians and defend against disease outbreaks.

-The United States has sent troops to train militaries from Ghana and other countries in hopes of bolstering their defenses.
-However, other countries have turned to the Russian mercenary force known as Wagner, which has been on the front lines of the war in Ukraine but also has a presence in Africa.
+The United States has already sent troops to train militaries from Ghana and other countries in the hopes of bolstering their defences.
+However, other countries have turned to the Russian mercenary force known as Wagner, which has been on the front lines of Russia's war in Ukraine but also has a presence in Africa.

 Wagner began operating in Mali, which ousted French troops based there, and there are concerns that it will also deploy to Burkina Faso, where France also ended its military presence.
 Ghana recently accused Burkina Faso's leaders, which took power in a coup last year, of already turning to Wagner for help, something Akufo-Addo said would be “unsettling.”
 US Secretary of State Antony Blinken recently visited Niger, which borders Mali and Burkina Faso, to announce more assistance for the region.